sandiegopython/pythonsd.org/content/posts/2014-09-08_september_newsletter.md

 [Saturday study group][saturday-meetup] (meetup.com) <br />
-San Diego PyLadies and SD Python and  are continuing the Saturday study group at Pangea cafe.
+San Diego PyLadies and SD Python are continuing the Saturday study group at Pangea cafe.
 The goal of the Saturday study group is to learn Python together in a collaborative environment.
 Thanks to all that have been helping out and participating.
 It's been fun and helpful.